 Entry approach, valuable rules to follow (only suggestions):

--scale in few entries instead of just single entry as timing the end of extension is not that easy unless there are clear volume anomalies present
+-scale in few entries instead of just a single entry as timing the end of the extension is not that easy unless there are apparent volume anomalies present

--start with the smaller size if the price is not yet fitting A grade play to avoid participating with strong size too quickly and getting in situation where one cannot add to size anymore
+-start with the smaller size if the price is not yet fitting.
+A grade play to avoid participating with strong size too quickly and getting in a situation where one cannot add to size anymore

 -short into ask and long into the bid to be pre-positioned before the actual micro rejection, this increases RR slightly

--have fixed risk level in mind, but be flexible based on price behavior and tape, avoid using hard stops on extension plays.
-Trader should be flexible and adjust the risk based on how price is behaving.
-Tightening risk of behavior is not ideal, expanding the risk if behavior is suited towards A grade variables.
+-have a fixed risk level in mind, but be flexible based on price behavior and tape; avoid using hard stops on extension plays.
+A trader should be flexible and adjust the risk based on how the price is behaving.
+Tightening the risk of behavior is not ideal; expanding the risk of behavior is suited towards A grade variables.

--scale stronger position size towards the stop-out level as long as the price keeps extending quickly, this means putting one last add with stronger size near the stop-out level, this last add will not stretch the loss much if trade does not work out, but it will make significant difference on winner if price turns into traders direction at that point.
+-scale stronger position size towards the stop-out level as long as the price keeps extending quickly, this means putting one last add with a stronger size near the stop-out level; this last add will not stretch the loss much if the trade does not work out, but it will make a significant difference on a winner if price turns into traders direction at that point.

-Scaling in and cutting position is shown on example below.
-It is necessary to "listen" to the price behavior, to determine if cutting position or adding to it is making sense.
-Keep liquidity gap/pocket in mind, if the price keeps pressing strong and quick then adding might be better, while if it starts to consolidate and keeps pushing with new micro high it might be a better idea to think of cutting position instead.
-Personally, I do not believe in hands-off set and forget stop loss method in any market in any traded setup.
-Setting hard stops and leaving the screen is a lazy way and low-performance way to approach trading, instead, trader needs to research the patterns to establish what kind of behavior is ideal and what kind of behavior is less ideal, and the decision making should adjust in the middle of trade based on those conditions, depending on how price / pattern is developing.
-There should be robust / static rules in terms of risk control for each trader but there should be as well slight adjustment and dynamics implemented into each specific trade, based upon the specific behavior of current traded example.
+The scaling in and cutting position is shown in the example below.
+It is necessary to "listen" to the price behavior to determine if cutting position or adding to it makes sense.
+Keep liquidity gap/pocket in mind; if the price keeps pressing solid and quick, then adding might be better, while if it starts to consolidate and keeps pushing with a new micro high, it might be a better idea to think of cutting position instead.
+I do not believe in the hands-off set and forget to stop the loss method in any market in any traded setup.
+Setting hard stops and leaving the screen is a lazy way and low-performance way to approach trading.
+Instead, a trader needs to research the patterns to establish what kind of behavior is ideal and what kind of behavior is less ideal, and the decision making should adjust in the middle of trade based on those conditions, depending on how price/pattern is developing.
+There should be robust/static rules in terms of risk control for each trader.
+Still, there should be as well slight adjustments and dynamics implemented into each specific trade based upon the particular behavior of the current traded example.

 High volume candle climax

-High volume candle at the later part of the move is ideal for extension play, as often those high volume anomalies might be climaxes of the move where the price reverses after-wards.
-The key, however, is that this volume anomaly has to be substantial and it has to stand out from all the rest of the candles in the move.
+High volume candle at the later part of the move is ideal for extension play, as often those high-volume anomalies might be climaxes of the movement where the price reverses after-wards.
+The key, however, is that this volume anomaly has to be substantial, and it has to stand out from all the rest of the candles in the move.
 It is not just about the fact that it has the highest volume compared to the rest of the candles, but it needs to be rather significantly higher volume.
-Using absorption tools for orderflow such as volume delta indicators is often a good idea to spot if climax candle indeed had large amount of counter-orderflow absorption or not.
-High volume anomalies especially work in more asymmetrically traded assets which do not trade very even volume all the time.
-Such asymmetric assets are crypto coins, futures or small cap stocks.
+Using absorption tools for order flow such as volume delta indicators is often a good idea to spot if the climax candle indeed had a large amount of counter-order flow absorption or not.

-Assets that trade much more evenly (the order book is stacked very symmetrically, and each M1 candle has similar volume) this method will not perform well since there will not be enough clean anomalies on volume to tell where the real order flow just came in to initiate rejection.
-Such symmetric assets are usually higher capitalization assets such as large-cap stocks with small volatility.
+Assets that trade much more evenly (the order book is stacked very symmetrically, and each M1 candle has a similar volume); this method will not perform well since there will not be enough clean anomalies on volume to tell where the real order flow just came in to initiate rejection.
+Such symmetric assets are usually higher capitalization assets, such as large-cap stocks with small volatility.
 Futures or FX assets fall somewhere in the middle, depending on the day and liquidity conditions.

-Below is example of evenly traded asset in terms of volume and average liquidity (left) and more asymmetrically traded asset (right).
-Right example is ideal for more frequent volume climaxes on the end of extensions(frequently present in crypto for example):
+Below is an example of an evenly traded asset in terms of volume and average liquidity (left) and a more asymmetrically traded asset (right).
+The right example is ideal for more frequent volume climaxes on the end of extensions(frequently present in crypto, for example):

 The point being that in symmetrically traded assets climaxes will be very rare or very hard to spot.
-While the opposite is the case for asymmetrically traded asset.
+While the opposite is the case for the asymmetrically traded assets.

-Below is example of another extension on Ethereum with high volume rejection / pinbar candle on the latest part of move and bottom formation soon after it.
+Below is an example of another extension on Ethereum with high volume rejection / pin bar candle on the latest part of the move and bottom formation soon after it.

 Failed extension play (risk control)

-Usually the extensions after their first rejections where the price comes back and consolidates tend to keep moving further in the direction of extension afterward.
-It is important to keep this micro clue in mind for risk control on extensions.
-With simpler words, extensions that do reject tend to do it quick, while if rejection does not come quick and price consolidates the chances for continuation into the direction of extension starts to increase.
+Usually, the extensions after their first rejections where the price comes back and consolidates tend to keep moving further in the extension direction afterward.
+It is essential to keep this micro clue in mind for risk control on extensions.
+With more straightforward words, extensions that do reject tend to do it quickly.
+In contrast, if rejection does not come fast and the price consolidates, the chances for continuation into the direction of extension start to increase.

-Image below shows example of how ideal extension rejection should perform (left) and how less-ideal extension behavior with consolidation might start becoming a reason to consider exiting / cutting position.
+The image below shows how ideal extension rejection should perform (left) and how less-ideal extension behavior with consolidation might start becoming a reason to consider exiting/cutting position.

-Again it should be noted, it is a must for trader to study this behavior over large sample base of examples in order to build conviction behind why such risk procedures should be taken, theory in itself does not give trader enough conviction.
+Again, it should be noted that a trader must study this behavior over a large sample base of examples to build conviction behind why such risk procedures should be taken; theory in itself does not give trader enough conviction.

-Example below shows extended move on relatively smaller percentage (does not qualify 5-10% move) and the base formed after initial extension.
-The base then is breached with push higher.
-In such case it is better to cut the trade if trader is short because one never knows how much further will second leg go.
+The example below shows extended move on relatively smaller percentage (does not qualify 5-10% move) and the base formed after initial extension.
+The base then is breached with a push higher.
+In such a case, it is better to cut the trade if the trader is short because one never knows how much further will second leg go.

-Study of behavioral data on winning and loosing setups
+Study of behavioral data on winning and losing setups

-Something that trader should always do is to study the performance and behavior of winning and losing setups to find the common behavioral paths on each side.
+Traders should always study the performance and behavior of winning and losing setups to find the common behavioral paths on each side.

-In some patterns, the differences are very clear while in others they are not as clear, but usually, there is always some sort of data that will be enough for a trader to lean on.
+In some patterns, the differences are very clear, while in others, they are not as clear, but usually, there is always some data that will be enough for a trader to lean on.
 One such data structure for extensions is the time window at which price has to respond with rejection.

-Usually, extension setups that do work out, they perform relatively quickly, where the rejection delivers a 30% retrace move (against extension leg) within just few candles.
+Usually, extension setups that do work out perform relatively quickly, where the rejection delivers a 30% retrace move (against extension leg) within just a few candles.

-And the setups that fail show no strong response for many minutes (10,15,20 minutes) and eventually the consolidation is breached by a fresh second extension leg.
+And the setups that fail show no strong response for many minutes (10,15,20 minutes), and eventually, the consolidation is breached by a fresh second extension leg.
 Using this time window is very helpful to identify if a trader is more likely than not on the right side of the trade (if the trader is trading against the extended move).
-It should be noted that all time examples are noted strictly for 1 Minute chart setups.
-If one was to apply this to higher time frames, the time window has to be stretched / multiplied with the correct ratio.
+It should be noted that all-time examples are pointed out strictly for 1 Minute chart setups.
+If one were to apply this to higher time frames, the time window must be stretched/multiplied with the correct ratio.

-The time window is one of the robust examples of the kind of data that trader can use to help justify adding or exiting out of position, but by no means should it end there.
-It is up to the trader to dig deeper and get even more detailed data/variables to lean on such as specific behaviors on order flow (tape, chart, volume) that perhaps signal some common clues on failed setups in which winning setups are not shared as much.
+The time window is a robust example of the kind of data that traders can use to help justify adding or exiting out of position, but by no means should it end there.
+It is up to the trader to dig deeper and get even more detailed data/variables to lean on, such as specific behaviors on order flow (tape, chart, volume) that perhaps signal some common clues on failed setups in which winning setups are not shared as much.
 Some of those clues might be very difficult to find and require many hours of in-depth studies.
-It is up to the trader to establish whether it is justified or not, to get access to that data.
+It is up to the trader to establish whether it is justified or not to access that data.

-Establishing valuable variables in traded patterns requires experimentation with trial and error on the data, mind that majority of free publications on net, videos or books will only give you very basic entry/exit "strategies" but the real data that has robust value for the actual performance of specific situations is much harder to find, as that takes real work, research and cannot just be recycled from reading something and passing it forward.
+Establishing valuable variables in traded patterns requires experimentation with trial and error on the data, mind that the majority of free publications on the net, videos, or books will only give you very basic entry/exit "strategies," but the real data that has robust value for the actual performance of specific situations is much harder to find, as that takes real work, research and cannot just be recycled from reading something and passing it forward.

 Not ideal play for beginners due to looser risk controls

-The issue of trading extensions for beginner traders is that it is trading approach against the directional move of the market, which can quickly put traders into a mindset of "fighting the market" especially if the price keeps going against the initial position of trader.
-Having patience and selectivity is thus crucial on extensions because it is too easy to get in position too quickly and then stepping into the mindset of fighting the market if price keeps extending.
+The issue of trading extensions for beginner traders is that it is a trading approach against the directional move of the market, which can quickly put traders into a mindset of "fighting the market," especially if the price keeps going against the initial position of the trader.
+Having patience and selectivity is thus crucial on extensions because it is too easy to get in position too quickly and then stepping into the mindset of fighting the market if the price keeps extending.

-Trading against the market and extended moves is something that naturally lures beginner traders, it is something that many less experienced traders find themselves comfortable trading with, which is surprising.
-One would expect that majority of beginner traders would be inclined to follow the trend or chasing methods in the market, but in fact, it is quite the opposite (especially for short sellers), many more are much more comfortable stepping against the move and justifying it "there is no way it can go higher than this".
+Trading against the market and extended moves naturally lures beginner traders; it is something that many less-experienced traders find themselves comfortable trading with, which is surprising.
+One would expect that majority of beginner traders would be inclined to follow the trend of chasing methods in the market, but in fact, it is quite the opposite (especially for short-sellers); many more are much more comfortable stepping against the move and justifying it "there is no way it can go higher than this."

-The key issue comes from the fact that in extension trade there are no clear boundaries of price action to lean on with stop-loss (usually).
-This opens risk wide open and makes the risk approach very subjective if the trader does not have very clear rules on how to approach the play.
+The critical issue comes from the fact that there are no clear boundaries of price action in extension trade to lean on with stop-loss (usually).
+This opens risk wide open and makes the risk approach very subjective if the trader does not have clear rules on approaching the play.

-Which is why there is only one cure to solve those issues, besides getting more experience in trading the setup itself: gather the data.
-Know what you can expect from the behavior of the patterns by collecting large sample size and finding common attributes between loosing and winning setups.
+This is why there is only one cure to solve those issues, besides getting more experience in trading the setup itself: gather the data.
+Know what you can expect from the behavior of the patterns by collecting a large sample size and finding common attributes between losing and winning setups.
 This is the critical step that many do not take, and the issue outlined above becomes that much more problematic.
-It does not solve all issues but it surely is the first major step to take.
+It does not solve all issues, but it surely is the first major step to take.

 Using macro trend and specific market hours to define opportunities

-Often better extensions will develop in first 45 minutes of market open for equity markets , such as the case for CODX below.
-The volatility and liquidity will be often at highest levels around those hours for equity assets providing larger chance of extended moves in single direction.
+Often better extensions will develop in the first 45 minutes of market open for equity markets, such as the case for CODX below.
+The volatility and liquidity will often be at the highest levels around those hours for equity assets providing a more significant chance of extended moves in a single direction.